Mutalenic/product-catalog/README.md

 # Product Catalog
+In this project, we have created a console app that will help to keep a record of different types of things like: books and music albums.
+The data is be stored in JSON files.

 ## Built With

 - Ruby
+- Gem
+- Terminal
+- PostgresSQL
+- RSpec

 ## Getting Started

 To get a local copy up and running follow these simple example steps.